Azure/azure-sdk-for-go/sdk/azidentity/MIGRATION.md

 ### `azidentity`

-A credential instance can acquire tokens for any audience, and the audience for each token is determined by the client requesting it.
+A credential instance can acquire tokens for any audience.
+The audience for each token is determined by the client requesting it.
 Credentials require endpoint configuration only for sovereign or private clouds.
 The `azcore/cloud` package has predefined configuration for sovereign clouds such as Azure China:

 ```go
 import (